SoCXin/doc/docs/level/atmelavr/ATmega2561.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support ATmega2561 board.
+:ref:`mcs51` currently does not support ATmega2561 board.

 Frameworks
 ----------